dimitri/tapoueh.org/content/post/2026/09/pg19-preview/index.md

-Working these examples up for the new edition of [*The Art of PostgreSQL*](https://theartofpostgresql.com) is what sent me through the PG 19 notes in this much detail — several of them map straight onto existing chapters on temporal ranges, partitioning, constraints and window functions, which is a good sign that the release is filling real gaps rather than adding surface area.
+Working these examples up for the new edition of [*The Art of PostgreSQL*](https://theartofpostgresql.com) is what sent me through the PG 19 notes in this much detail.
+What is left maps straight onto existing chapters on constraints, upserts and window functions.
+The two features that would have landed in the temporal-ranges and partitioning chapters were both withdrawn, which suits me fine: I would rather write those chapters against the version that ships.